 21 July 2017 is the official release date in the UK and USA of the movie Dunkirk (directed: Christopher Nolan).
 A preview in The Telegraph explains that dialogue is minimal and the action is largely relayed ‘from three perspectives: from land, sea and air, to create suspense through unfolding events, rather than exposition’.

 Some of the events surrounding the withdrawal of Allies from France and the Low Countries in June 1940 are familiar to us.
 Less well-known, perhaps, is that amongst the large numbers of troops rescued (significantly over 300,000) were civilians, and also members of the QAIMNS (Queen Alexandra’s Imperial Military Nursing Service) and nurses from the VAD (Voluntary Aid Detachment).
-One of these nurses was my great aunt, Eva McIntosh (1888-1977), a sister in the QAIMNS, who was part of the British Expeditionary Force when it set off to France in September 1939.
+One of the nurses evacuated immediately before the siege of Calais was my 2 x great aunt, Eva McIntosh (1888-1977), a sister in the QAIMNS, who was part of the British Expeditionary Force when it set off to France in September 1939.

 In the aftermath of the evacuation, Katharine Jones, Matron-in-Chief of the QAIMNS, invited the nurses to write about their experiences.
 The letters are now in the National Archives and they offer another perspective on the evacuation from France: that of women.
 Eva was one of those who responded.

-At the time of the evacuation, Eva was acting matron of No. 2 Casualty Clearing Station.
+At the time of the withdrawal of the allies, Eva was acting matron of No. 2 Casualty Clearing Station.
 Her carefully typed account, which, like the others, reads as a series of diary entries, provides a simple chronology.
+Short extracts have been published in The Guardian.
 It begins with an entry for 10 May 1940 in which Eva describes the first Air Raids and sightings of German aircraft, and the sounds of approaching gunfire.
 She records that on the same day she also witnessed large numbers of Belgian and French evacuees begin to pass through the area.

 Nine days later, Eva and her fellow nurses boarded a train towards the coast, but after a further two days they had made little progress, and had run out of drinking water.
 Seeing the chaotic crowds of civilians and vehicles carrying badly injured soldiers on the road, which ran parallel to the train line, they made the decision to proceed on foot, although they were fortunate to be soon picked up by an ambulance.
 After sheltering, first in a wood (where they were given some tea), and then in an empty chateau, they were finally able to make quicker progress.